-The number of hours transferred from other institutions may not exceed 12 hours and must be at 500 level with a B or better and within 3 years f admission.
-Up to 12 semester hours of credit taken at another institution must not have been counted toward a previous degree and may be counted toward the minimum semester hours required for a specific ASU doctoral degree program.
+The number of hours transferred from other institutions may not exceed 20 percent of the total minimum semester hours required for a master's degree unless stated otherwise for a specific degree program.
+Up to 12 semester hours of credit taken at another institution and not counted toward a previous degree may be counted toward the minimum semester hours required for a specific ASU doctoral degree program.
 In all cases, the inclusion of transfer courses on a program of study is subject to approval by the academic unit and the Graduate College.